Serving Patients with Limited English Proficiency

 Spanish /ASL interpretation will be provided.

-Description: The intersection of intimate partner violence (IPV), racism and maternal mortality among birthing people remains one of the least explored and under-resourced topics, yet is central to ensuring expectant and parenting people do not continue to die from preventable causes.
-This webinar will feature individual and organizational level strategies that health centers can implement to advance health equity and increase positive health outcomes for birthing people who have experienced IPV.
+Description: Intimate partner violence (IPV), racism and maternal mortality among mothers remains one of the least explored and under-resourced topics, yet is central to ensuring expectant mothers do not continue to die from preventable causes.
+This webinar will feature individual and organizational level strategies that health centers can implement to improve health outcome for mothers who have experienced IPV.
 We will hear from an OB/GYN working to improve the clinical response to IPV, as well as from a survivor about their experience with the healthcare system during pregnancy and birth.
 The evidence-based CUES intervention, an adaptable health center protocol, and tools for building partnerships and strengthening connections between health centers and domestic violence advocates and other community-based programs will be shared.
-It is crucial that we learn about innovative clinical practices, birth worker activism, consumer and survivor experiences, and health models that show promise in promoting health and justice for birthing people.
+It is crucial that we learn about innovative clinical practices, birth worker activism, consumer and survivor experiences, and health models that show promise in promoting health and justice for mothers.

 Learning Objectives: As a result of this webinar participants will be able to:

-1. Explain the intersection between IPV and maternal health and health equity
+1. Explain the connection between IPV and maternal health and health equity

 2. Identify three survivor-centered IPV prevention and intervention practices and strategies